Skip to Content

 10TyreekMuller$893.39

-import { DataTable, DataTableBody } from "@optiaxiom/react/unstable"; import { getCoreRowModel, type SortingState, useReactTable, } from "@tanstack/react-table"; import { useMemo, useState } from "react"; import { columns } from "./columns"; import { data } from "./data"; export function App() { const [sorting, setSorting] = useState([ { desc: false, id: "firstName", }, ]); const table = useReactTable({ columns, data: useMemo(() => sortData(sorting), [sorting]), getCoreRowModel: getCoreRowModel(), onSortingChange: setSorting, state: { sorting }, }); return ( <DataTable maxH="xs" table={table}> <DataTableBody /> </DataTable> ); } /** * Simulate sorting data from server. */ const sortData = (sorting: SortingState) => data.toSorted((a, b) => { for (const state of sorting) { if ( !( state.id === "amount" || state.id === "firstName" || state.id === "lastName" ) ) { return 0; } const result = (state.desc ? -1 : 1) * a[state.id].localeCompare(b[state.id], undefined, { numeric: true }); if (result !== 0) { return result; } } return 0; });
+"use client"; import { DataTable, DataTableBody } from "@optiaxiom/react"; import { getCoreRowModel, type SortingState, useReactTable, } from "@tanstack/react-table"; import { useMemo, useState } from "react"; import { columns } from "./columns"; import { data } from "./data"; export function App() { const [sorting, setSorting] = useState([ { desc: false, id: "firstName", }, ]); const table = useReactTable({ columns, data: useMemo(() => sortData(sorting), [sorting]), getCoreRowModel: getCoreRowModel(), onSortingChange: setSorting, state: { sorting }, }); return ( <DataTable maxH="xs" table={table}> <DataTableBody /> </DataTable> ); } /** * Simulate sorting data from server. */ const sortData = (sorting: SortingState) => data.toSorted((a, b) => { for (const state of sorting) { if ( !( state.id === "amount" || state.id === "firstName" || state.id === "lastName" ) ) { return 0; } const result = (state.desc ? -1 : 1) * a[state.id].localeCompare(b[state.id], undefined, { numeric: true }); if (result !== 0) { return result; } } return 0; });

 Table automatically uses virtualized rendering when rows and columns cross a certain threshold to improve rendering performance.